 Participants with depleted egos did worse on the tasks—specifically, by making more errors.
 They didn’t seem to change the speed of responses, however; working at the same pace, they simply messed up more when they’d recently exercised self-control.

 Does it mean you should start letting your impulses run wild until you really need some control?
 Probably not—the effect is small, so probably won’t make a big difference in real life.
 I also wonder how specific the effect is to self-control, or if any difficult task just makes it harder to focus on subsequent tasks.
-We need more studies after all.
+Looks like we need more studies after all.